Skip to main content

 Vertical GaN on Silicon: Wide Band Gap Power at Silicon Cost

-For the economical as well as ecological future of Europe it is widely agreed upon that energy savings and management are ground challenges.
-Since almost 50 % of the used energy worldwide is electric, it is important to distribute and use electric energy in the most efficient manner.
-In this context, power transistors based on wide band gap (WBG) materials such as gallium nitride (GaN) and silicon carbide (SiC) are a central technology to enhance efficiency in power electronic systems by replacing currently used silicon (Si)-based power switches for a variety of applications and markets, such as electric vehicles, power supplies, industrial drives for electric motors or photovoltaic inverters.
+For the economic as well as the ecological future of Europe energy savings and management are ground challenges.
+It is important to distribute and use electric energy in the most efficient manner.
+Thus, power transistors based on wide band gap (WBG) materials such as gallium nitride (GaN) and silicon carbide (SiC) are essential to enhance efficiency in power electronics by replacing conventional silicon (Si)-based technologies in power switches for a variety of applications and markets, such as electric vehicles, power supplies, industrial drives for e-motors or photovoltaic inverters.

-However, existing lateral GaN power transistors are limited in their power handling capability while vertical SiC transistors cannot compete with the established silicon regarding their cost.
-To that end, 23 European partners from research to industry joined their semiconductor and power electronics expertise in YESvGaN for an ambitious goal: to establish a new class of power transistors based on GaN, which combines the efficiency of WBG semiconductors with the cost benefits of Si technology.
-This will be enabled by innovative vertical transistor architectures on heteroepitaxial GaN layers on low-cost substrates.
-For this, new developments are required along the whole value chain, which are addressed by the following project objectives:
+However, existing lateral GaN power transistors are limited in their power handling capability while vertical SiC transistors are significantly more expensive than their Si-based counterparts.
+To that end, 23 European partners from research to industry joined their semiconductor and power electronics expertise in YESvGaN for an ambitious goal: to establish a new class of GaN power transistors, which combines the efficiency of WBG semiconductors with the cost benefits of Si technology.
+For this, innovative vertical transistor architectures using heteroepitaxial GaN layers on low-cost substrates were developed with advancements along the whole value chain, which are addressed by the following project objectives:

 - Development of vertical drift epitaxy up to 1200 V blocking voltage on low-cost silicon or sapphire substrates up to 300 mm wafer size